mikerandrup/ShaderlabBuilder/README.md

 ## Overview

-This tool simplifies and automates the creation of shader properties for Unity, streamlining the shader development process.
-It helps in reducing potential errors and saving time by providing a user-friendly interface to generate shader properties, including support for vert()/frag() shaders and two-pass shaders with both vert/frag and surf() approaches.
+This tool simplifies and automates the creation of shader properties and other boilerplate starting code for Unity Shaderlab (.shader) files, streamlining the shader development process.
+It helps in reducing potential errors and saving time by providing a less tedious way to generate shader properties, including support for vert()/frag() shaders and two-pass shaders with both vert/frag and surf() approaches.

 ## Features